tikv/website/content/docs/3.0/tasks/deploy/ansible.md

 [TiDB-Ansible](https://github.com/pingcap/tidb-ansible) is a TiDB cluster deployment tool developed by PingCAP, based on Ansible playbook.
 TiDB-Ansible enables you to quickly deploy a new TiKV cluster which includes PD, TiKV, and the cluster monitoring modules.

-> **Warning:** For the production environment, use TiDB-Ansible to deploy your TiKV cluster.
-If you only want to try TiKV out and explore the features, see [Install and Deploy TiKV using Docker Compose](using-docker-compose.md) on a single machine.

 ## Prepare

 Before you start, make sure you have: